nicolas-godefroy-dev/storybook-generator/README.md

 and type

-`"Story: Create a Storybook Storybook"`
+`"Story: Create a Storybook Story"`

 ![Create a Storybook story command demo](command-demo.gif)